-WWTP Waste water treatment plant.
+WWTP Wastewater treatment plant.

-Zn\ Zinc.
+Zn Zinc.

-\an abbreviation for a metal or other analyte may be followed by the letters 'As', to denote the amount of metal recoverable in acidic conditions.
+an abbreviation for a metal or other analyte may be followed by the letters 'As', to denote the amount of metal recoverable in acidic conditions.
 This is taken as indicating the total amount of metal that might be solubilised under extreme environmental conditions.
-The abbreviation may alternatively be followed by the letter 'D', denoting the amount of the metal present in dissolved form rather than in particulate or solid form
+The abbreviation may alternatively be followed by the letter 'D', denoting the amount of the metal present in dissolved form rather than in particulate or solid form.

-For further information on analytical methods, contact the Council's laboratory.
+For further information on analytical methods, contact a Science Services manager.